 Old Benson lived alone next to a predator

 JoJo ‘Jarhead’ Jackson planned his raid on his neighbour with care.
 A prolific thief, he had never been caught since he was fourteen years old.
 Now, aged twenty-two he was an old hand at this kind of raid.
 Old people were his exclusive target, the older the better.
 They went to bed early and slept soundly.
 Most were deaf and had poor eyesight.
 They couldn’t fight, they couldn’t run and were terrified of burglars.
-That, in Jarheads book, made them ideal.
+That, in Jarheads book, made them ideal targets.

 Jarhead watched the old man through the knothole he’d pushed in the dividing fence, his forehead resting on the rough scratchy timber.
 The strong smell of creosote irritated his nostrils.
 He stifled a sneeze.
 Well, most of it anyway a small t’choo escaped him.
 Had Benson heard it?
-Probably not, the old sucker was ninety-one for god’s sake.
+Probably not, the old sucker was eighty-one for god’s sake.

 Jarhead had watched Benson sloshing on the foul-smelling liquid on for the whole of the last week.
 He’d offered to do it for him for fifty bucks, but Benson had politely refused.
 ‘It keeps me out of mischief’ the old man had joked, his leathery face wrinkling like an old boot.
 He winked, ‘at my age yer gotta keep outta mischief.’